ahmad-ali14/AY2025-T2-CS4406/README.md

 This repository contains assignments for the course CS4406 - Computer Graphics, year 2025, term 2, at the University of the People (UoPeople) done by the student Ahmad Ali.

+## Notes

+- The repository is organized into directories, one for each unit.
-Note: The repository will be deleted after the course ends.
+- The repository will be deleted after the course ends.
+- We will be using the latest version of Three.js for the assignments `v0.170`.
+- The assignments base is broken because of the new version of Three.js, so I will update the base code to work with the new version.

+---

 ## Assignments